 This means that they have to put in many times the work and effort necessary for neurotypical children to accomplish the same thing.
-This includes doing their homework, playing games, and making friends.
+This includes doing their homework, reading hilo books, playing games, and making friends.

 The symptoms of autism are more likely to be found in social behavior, communication skills, interests, and the way a child functions socially.
 The important thing is determining the child’s behavior and how it should be treated.

 For example, most people with autism are unable to read facial emotions or use gestures correctly.
 They simply don’t get many things that most people do almost naturally because they were born with a certain abnormality in their brain.
 This is sometimes caused by Fragile X Syndrome which results in intellectual disability.

 There are therapies (like ABA) and headphones for autistic children to help them stay away from loud noises that can affect their behavior.
 Above that, make sure your autistic kid is with the right people and is dealt with special love and care.